ICDAR 2026 Workshop on

 Submission

 This workshop invites original contributions in both theoretical and applied research domains.
-All submissions must adhere to the formatting guidelines specified on the ICDAR 2025 official website.
-Paper length is limited to 15 pages (excluding references) and must comply with our double-blind review requirements:
+All submissions must adhere to the formatting guidelines specified on the ICDAR 2026 official website.

 Submissions will be accepted through the workshop's EasyChair submission portal.
 At least one author of each accepted paper must complete workshop registration to present the work.
-Detailed submission procedures are available on the ICDAR 2025 guidelines portal.
+Detailed submission procedures are available on the ICDAR 2026 official website.

 Contact